generalui/python-flask-ariadne-api-starter/Python API Development Environment in Docker: Under the Hood.md

 Using a docker compose file to start and stop the docker container allows much more configurability for my environment and app.

-Here's a look at what is happening in the `docker-compose.yml` file that is being used for Dev.

 [`docker-compose.yml`](./docker-compose.yml)

 <details>